Last updated 07 April 2022

 The Global Assembly is made up of a group of organisations that collectively share the values of the Global Assembly (GA).
 It is a new piece of international decision-making infrastructure.
 The core delivery team and founding organizations follow the core values of Trust in People and Integrity, in order to guide our work and maintain organisational independence.
 The goal of the GA is to create a space as free as possible from bias and interference for civic deliberation and therefore allow a rich diversity of people to share their voices, experiences, hopes, and fears.

 Each of the participating organisations may be a controller of personal data as defined by UK Data Protection Law.
 This privacy notice refers to these organisations collectively as “Us’ or ‘We’.
 A list of the organisations is provided separately.
-Three key founding organizations are the direct collectors of information, Sortition Foundation, Good Help and Innovation for Policy Foundation (i4Policy).
+Four key founding organizations are the direct collectors of information, Sortition Foundation, Good Help, Innovation for Policy Foundation (i4Policy) and Deliberativa.
 Other organisations will be added to this list in due course.
 In order to ensure your rights are upheld, the organisations that form the assembly have entered into a formal data sharing agreement.
 This is to ensure that your personal data is only used for the purposes we have informed you about which concern the Global Assembly and your potential involvement or interests in it.

 The Global Assembly has established an information protection policy to protect the individual’s rights and interests whom we interact with as part of our organisation.
 All employees and partners shall carry out this policy in good faith.